Summary of Battery Buying and Disposal Best Practices:

 - Will County Land Use Office

-- We also accept button batteries at Household Hazardous Waste Collections.
+- We accept rechargeable and button batteries at Household Hazardous Waste Collections.

 Will County Retail Partners for Rechargeable Batteries: